Welcome to FS - Fall semester 2022

-Welcome to Fjölbrautaskóli Suðurnesja for the 2022 fall semester.
+Welcome to Fjölbrautaskóli Suðurnesja.
 We hope you do well in your studies and enjoy your time here.
 Below are the things you need to keep in mind at the beginning of the school year.
 We also encourage you to turn to your teachers or counsellors if you need assistance or have any questions. ÍSLENSKA

 Web and social media